Our Capabilities

 Lake Erie Rubber & Manufacturing

-Custom Rubber Manufacturing Services: Transfer, Compression, and Injection Molding
+Rubber Manufacturing Services: Transfer, Compression, and Injection Molding

-Lake Erie Rubber has the engineering expertise, elastomer knowledge, and real-world industry experience to become your next ISO-certified partner for custom rubber manufacturing services, including transfer, compression, and injection molding.
+Lake Erie Rubber has the engineering expertise, elastomer knowledge, and real-world industry experience to become your next ISO-certified partner of rubber manufacturing services, including transfer, compression, and injection molding.
 We take pride in delivering tight-tolerance rubber parts using a variety of high-performance elastomers that perform as expected in challenging applications, from chemically aggressive working environments to high-pressure gaskets and seals pushing the boundaries of aerospace advancement.

 Our team understands: